Sebs-Studio/MailPoet-MailChimp-Importer-Add-on/README.md

 > This plugin requires <a href="http://wordpress.org/plugins/wysija-newsletters/" rel="nofollow">MailPoet plugin</a> and <a href="http://www.mailchimp.com" rel="nofollow">MailChimp</a> account.

 Import your subscribers from your MailChimp campaigns into MailPoet via a *.csv file.
+Simply select the CSV file or locate it on your server and assign the lists the subscribers will be added to.

 ## Localization
 * English (en_US) [Default] - always included. mailpoet-mailchimp-importer-addon.pot file in language folder for translations.